 In this chart, we have set a custom date that goes from August 12 to February 12.

-Example 2: Defining an Alert that Fires in Particular Months
+Example 2: Defining an Alert that Fires in a Particular Month

 Here we include

-between(month("America/New_York"),4,6) in a conditional expression to define an alert that fires when the CPU load average rises above 2.0 during the second quarter (April through June) of the current year.
+(month("America/New_York"),2) to define an alert that fires when the CPU load average rises above 2.0 in February.